Onboarding & new hires

 For the bits work throws at you

-Faster than a round of "say your name and a hobby" — and people actually remember each other after.
+Induction day or a fresh cohort of grads, week-one nerves and all — faster than "say your name and a fun fact," and they actually remember each other after.

-The dead twenty minutes before lunch, or the wind-down after the workshops.
-A few rounds, zero setup.
+The slow stretch before lunch, or the wind-down after the workshops — a few rounds the whole team's actually in.
+Zero setup.

 When the week's done but it's not quite 5pm.
 Lighter than a meeting, more fun than Slack.